dekuNukem/Nintendo_Switch_Reverse_Engineering/spi_flash_dump_notes.md

 When Joy-Con enters sleep, it clears the old pairing info and moves section 2 to section 1.

-By connecting through USB (Charging grip), it keeps section 1 and the current LTK used with Switch can be aquired.
+By connecting through USB (Charging grip), it keeps section 1 and the current LTK used with Switch can be acquired.

 Can be reset with `x07` subcommand.